emqx/emqx-docs/en_US/advanced/lang-exproto.md

 ## Features

 - Extremely scalable.
 Supports all major programming languages using gRPC as the RPC communication framework
-- Fully asynchronous IO. the connection layer is implemented as fully asynchronous non-blocking I/O
+- Fully asynchronous IO.
+The connection layer is implemented as fully asynchronous non-blocking I/O
 - Transparent connection layer.
 Full support for TCP/TLS UDP/DTLS type connection management, and provides a unified API for the upper layers
 - Connection management capabilities.
 For example, maximum number of connections, connection and throughput rate limits, IP blacklisting, etc.